fportantier/habu/README.rst

       The hosts to connect to are taken from two possible options:

-      1. "-i" option (stdin by default).
+      1. -i option (default: stdin).
 A file where each line is a host or network

       2. An argument that can be a host or network